chrisK00/notel/README.md

 # notel

+### Planned Features 🔥
+- Stats page alternatively stats button when searching for a word.
+E.g headache shows how many notes it was in for the last month/week
+- Add automated tests

 ## Getting Started
 //the application state is not lost during the reload.
 To reset the state, use hot restart instead.